-Wood burns most efficiently with the secondary air valve lever in the open position and the primary control closed.
-Moving the secondary control will control the burn rate of the stove.
+Wood burns most efficiently with the secondary air valve lever approximately 50% open and the primary control closed.
+Moving the secondary control will adjust the burn rate of the stove.

 Note - primary and secondary air is needed to light the stove, see section entitled 'Lighting the Stove'